Writing

 ‘Witty.’

 ‘I think,’ said Mr Parsons finally, ‘that we’ve adequately described young Puddleton.’
 Somebody laughed.
-‘Now I’m going to set you an exercise…’ and he set the class to work.
+‘Now I’m going to set you an exercise…’ and he set the class to work on prepositions.

-Alec thought so deeply in class he often found himself drowning in ideas, ploughing channels his conscious mind didn’t know it made.
+Alec thought so deeply in class he was in danger of drowning.
+His thoughts ploughed channels his conscious mind didn’t know it made.
 He broke surface to a harsh reality only when a teacher called his name.
-The shock would make him start and shudder, and produce a stuttering response so he wore ear defenders against incursions like that— as well as to shield himself against the sounds of shuffling feet, the scrape of chairs, the click of the hands of the wall clock, and the murmuring of his classmates.
+The shock would make him start and shudder, and produce a stuttering response so he was allowed to wear ear defenders against incursions like that— as well as to shield himself against the sounds of shuffling feet, the scrape of chairs, the click of the hands of the wall clock, and the relentless murmur of his classmates.

-The ticking of the clock had set his mind pursuing a different channel.
+Often his thoughts embarked on unexpected detours.
+The ticking of the clock for instance.
 What if there were a way to make a car run on clockwork?
 What if every tiny movement of the steering wheel could be harnessed to produce energy?
 Another world-saving concept.
 Ideas like this came to him all the time.
 Would this one make him a billionaire?
-The idea rotated in his mind like a cog, until he became distracted by the branches of a cherry tree that brushed against the window with its papery leaves and gnarled fingers, like it was beckoning for his attention.
-Even from a distance he noticed there were tiny scratches on the glass that made him unaccountably uneasy, like a breach of perfection.
-He wondered about those scratches: whether they might polish out or whether they would have to replace the pane of glass?
+The idea rotated in his mind like a cog, until he noticed instead the way the branch of a cherry tree brushed against the window with its papery leaves and gnarled fingers, like it was beckoning for his attention.
+From where he sat he could see tiny scratches on the glass that made him unaccountably uneasy, like a breach of perfection.
+He wondered whether they might polish out or whether they would have to replace the glass?
 Would they cut back the tree to stop it happening again?

-Beside Alec sat a boy whose name he didn’t know, leaning on his elbows with his head in his hands.
+…beside Alec sat a boy whose name he didn’t know, leaning on his elbows head in hands.
 He had unruly hair like an untamed garden and his face betrayed his struggles with prepositions.
 Alec looked around at the arched backs of the other children, bowed over their exercise books and wiggling their pens as they wrote, mostly unknown to him.
-Along the row of desks, Alec’s eye strayed to Penny from his old school who caught him looking and stuck out her tongue, shaking her head so her tightly cut bob fluttered.
-It was Penny who used to whine to the teachers that he was staring at her, but he never was.
+Along the row of desks, Alec’s eye strayed to Penny, a girl from his old school, who caught him looking and stuck out her tongue, shaking her head so her tightly cut bob fluttered.
+Penny used to whine to the teachers that he was staring at her, but he never was.
 He didn’t like her small nose and spiteful eyes and the curled up rose petal tongue that taunted him.
 He didn’t like that she had an untidy array of felt pens on her desk with mismatched caps.
 He widened his eyes in an uncertain response, seeking meaning, but the meaning and the connection were already lost and it set him squirming inside.
 Why did she do that?
-He was just looking and not staring.
+He was just looking and not staring, and when did a look qualify as a stare?

-‘Settle down, please,’ said Mr Parsons.
+‘Settle down,’ ordered Mr Parsons.
 He had a calming, unhurried tone.
 Alec thought he sounded like a doctor.
 There was excitement in the air like the last day of term—except today was the first day of term.
 The teacher examined his watch, switching back his cuff with a brisk movement.
 ‘The bell will go shortly,’ he predicted, tapping the face of his watch.
 He poured himself a glass of water from an aluminium decanter on his table and took a tentative sip.
 ‘I want to thank you all for your attention this morning.
 I hope I’ve been able to do justice to your first lesson at Bridlewood Academy.
-Something I like to always ask on a first day of term: who has enjoyed their lesson today?’
+Something I like to always ask on a first day of term: which of you have enjoyed your lesson today?’

 Not wishing to draw attention, Alec’s palms stayed flat on the table.
 Penny had her arm straight in the air and so did a few others.
 Alec thought he detected the smell of chalk dust but there were no blackboards in sight.
 Mr Parsons concealed a smile beneath a wiry toothbrush moustache as he looked around the classroom taking note but not counting the lifted arms.

-The classroom had emptied, and there was only Alec and Mr Parsons, who had a kind of baked in humour beneath his moustache that Alec soon realised was a permanent characteristic.
+The classroom had emptied, and there was only Alec and Mr Parsons, who had a kind of baked in humour beneath his moustache that Alec would later realise was a permanent characteristic.

-‘Heard about you,’ said Mr Parsons, truncating the phrase as he perched himself on the edge of his table.
+‘Careful to read the files of all my new pupils,’ said Mr Parsons, truncating the phrase as he perched himself on the edge of his table.
+‘I see you’re something of a maths prodigy?’

 A gnawing in his stomach.
 The world knew.
 Never a fresh start.
 ‘Yes, sir.’